-This is an environment of love and radical acceptance of all people of all walks of life.
-This is a place where bad habits come to be transformed, and we hope you choose to be a support system for others in your group.
-Remember that you are one of a large group, journeying together.
+This is an environment of love and total acceptance of everyone from all walks of life.
+This is a place where bad habits come to die and be transformed, and we hope you choose to be a support system for others on the course.
+Remember that you are one of a large group, journeying as one.
 As a yoga teacher, you will become a support system for your students.
-You can begin practicing that role for your fellow students here on this training.
+You can begin practicing that role for your fellow students.